Extending your master’s with a work placement option

 The Faculty of Engineering, Environment and Computing have added a ‘work placement’ option to a range of master’s programmes, providing you with the opportunity to add a 9-12 months’ work placement to your one year master’s programme.

-With the support of our employability and placements unit EEC Futures, during your first semester we can help you to identify, prepare and apply for a range of 9-12 month work placement opportunities.
+With the support of our Talent Team, during your first semester we can help you to identify, prepare and apply for a range of 9-12 month work placement opportunities.
 If you are successful in securing a work placement, you would then begin your work placement during semester three, as the table below shows.

 |MSc without work placement pathway||MSc with work placement pathway|